 Litigation is a common occurrence in the banking industry due to the nature of the business undertaken.
-ENBD has formal controls and policies for managing legal claims.
-Once professional advice has been obtained and the amount of loss reasonably estimated, ENBD makes adjustments to account for any adverse effects which the claims may have on its financial standing.
+ENBD has formal controls and policies for managing all types of legal claims.
+In the event of defending a claim, once professional advice has been obtained and if it is deemed that ENBD may be at risk of losing a claim, the amount of potential loss is reasonably estimated.
+ENBD then makes adjustments to account for any adverse effects which the claim may have on its financial standing.
 However, ENBD is not involved in any litigation, arbitration or administrative proceedings relating to claims which could have a material adverse effect on its financial condition and the results of operations and is not aware of any such material litigation, arbitration or administrative proceeding that is pending or threatened.

-Therefore, no material provision has been made as at 31 December 2016 regarding any outstanding legal proceedings against ENBD.
+Therefore, no material provision has been made as at 31 December 2019 regarding any outstanding legal proceedings against ENBD.